Glossary of property terms

 A profit can be lodged over the whole or portion of the land in a certificate of title or Crown lease.
-If lodged over portion, a plan must be lodged and be either filed or deposited by the Registrar-General in the Lands Titles Office identifying the land the subject of the profit.
+If lodged over a portion, a plan must be lodged and be either filed or deposited by the Registrar-General in the Lands Titles Office identifying the land the subject of the profit.

 A profit can be extinguished as per any easement but may also be determined by the passage of time or the occurrence of circumstances specified in the grant.

-Notice of a time frame, or of a certain occurrence, that will terminate the profit will appear in the dominant and servient clauses for the profits and on any easement (profit) in gross title.
+Notice of a time frame, or of a certain occurrence, that will terminate the profit, will appear in the dominant and servient clauses for the profits and on any easement (profit) in gross title.

-Unlike a lease with a certain time frame these clauses or easement in gross titles will not automatically be deleted or cancelled once that time frame has passed.
+Unlike a lease with a certain time frame, these clauses or easement in gross titles will not automatically be deleted or cancelled once that time frame has passed.
 These will be deleted when a new certificate of title is to issue or an application to terminate is received.

 Property interest report (PIR)

 The property interest report is a unique one-stop-shop service, giving clients information about various State Government interests for all properties in South Australia.
-This information, along with details of interests delivered direct from state government agencies, is used to complete the required Form 1 given to purchasers of real estate prior to property settlement.
+This information, along with details of interests delivered directly from state government agencies, is used to complete the required Form 1 given to purchasers of real estate prior to property settlement.